 the user can select his department, job and working location.

 Then, different features can be accessed, such as:

 For the Royal Netherlands Air Force, the knowledge base is the key feature of the app: this was exactly what the Air Force wanted to accomplish with the safety passport.
 Here, employees can find all information regarding safety.
-Within the app, employees can select safety categories, read and save articles, or view articles based on department or location.
+This was an important feature to have within the app.
+Employees can select safety categories, read and save articles, or view articles based on department or location.
 If employees have questions about an article, or if there is an immediate problem, they can call an info number by clicking 'Call information number' on top of the article.

-During our research, we found that employees often face unsafe situations they do not report to the management.
+During our research, we found that employees often face unsafe situations, but they do not report to the management.
 Sometimes, employees don't report the incident because they think about it a couple of days after it happened (for example when they are going home and overthinking the day) and they forget to report it the next day.
 Or worse, sometimes they think it is not important enough to report it at all.
-With the report function inside the app, employees can (anonymously) report a dangerous situation or incident everywhere and anywhere, even when they are at home and suddenly remember the incident.
+To solve this problem, employees can (anonymously) report a dangerous situation or incident everywhere and anywhere with the report function inside the app.
+Even when they are at home and suddenly remember the incident.

 I visualized the features of the app with Illustrator and created the mockups.

 According to the clients' feedback, adjustments were made.
 Unfortunately, I wasn't able to show the prototypes to the employees